marek-miller/quest-bind/README.md

 quest_bind = { git = "https://github.com/marek-miller/quest-bind.git", features = ["mpi",] }
 ```

-Now if you compile and run the above programme again, the output should be:
+Now if you compile and run the above program again, the output should be:

 ```text
 EXECUTION ENVIRONMENT: